tom-van-wijk/ecoli_serotyper/README.md

 #### DESCRIPTION

 Blast-based tool for in silico serotyping of e. coli assemblies.
-The reference database used for typing is a blast database created using the database of serotypefinder from CGE (Center for Genomic Epidemiology).<br />
+The reference database used for typing is a blast database created using the database of serotypefinder from CGE (Center for Genomic Epidemiology).
+When using this tool, please cite as:<br /><br />
 *Joensen, K. G., A. M. Tetzschner, A. Iguchi, F. M. Aarestrup, and F. Scheutz.
 2015.
 Rapid and easy in silico serotyping of Escherichia coli using whole genome sequencing (WGS) data.
 J.Clin.Microbiol.
 53(8):2410-2426. doi:JCM.00008-15 [pii];10.1128/JCM.00008-15 [doi]*

 #### REQUIREMENTS